1961 Elite S1 | 1963 Elite ![]() |

 Founded by Anthony Colin Bruce Chapman, whose ACBC initials appear in the famous green and yellow emblem of his company, Lotus was still a fresh car manufacturer in 1957.
 For a while prior to that year, Lotus offered the Seven, a seminal sports car with sparse construction and an undiluted personality.
 The Seven was revered for its lightness and simplicity, and it was a very capable car offering as much fun and involvement as a sporty motorbike.
-Of course, given its diminutive size and cramped cabin it wasn't any more practical than a motorbike, either.
-That's why, for 1957, Lotus began production of the Elite.
+Of course, given its diminutive size and cramped cabin, it wasn't any more practical than a motorbike, either.
+That's why, in 1957, Lotus began production of the Elite.

 While the Seven may have had the requisite four wheels of a car, its cycle fenders and lack of doors suggested that it was a different machine altogether.
 The Elite, then, was the first 'traditional' car offered by Lotus.
 Well, maybe traditional isn't the right word.
 The Elite had two doors, two seats, a conventional trunk, and a closed body.
 But that's where the tradition ends.